0n3tw0/thevoices/README.md

 # thevoices

 A Simulation of hearing voices.
+A video recording of this in action can be [seen here](https://youtu.be/-9OgVvxCYkg).

 ## Libraries